 Life as a germ magnet.
-The average person will stroll through life never giving much thought to living with a weak immune system.
-A person with Superficial Siderosis will often find out the hard way that caution should be the word of the day.
+A healthy person strolls through daily life never giving a thought to living with a weak immune system.
+A person with superficial siderosis often finds out the hard way caution should be the word of the day.
 Every day we’re bombarded with invisible bugs.
-You think you’ve taken care to avoid those unseen dangers, but life as a germ magnet just about guarantees something nasty is bound to take hold.
+You think you’ve taken care to avoid those unseen dangers, but life as a germ magnet guarantees something nasty is bound to take hold.

-Last winter is the perfect example.
-Our daughters family was suffering from a particularly nasty flu bug.
-We had, in all honesty, been avoiding their house, but we found ourselves answering a plea from one of the granddaughters.
-A stopped up commode.
 Gary walked in, plunged the offending toilet into submission, and walked straight to a sink in another room.
 He thoroughly washed his hands and arms.
 I stood ready with the hand sanitizer and slathered him down.
-We drove home and within three hours Gary was down, 103-degree fever, and a very nasty case of the flu.
+We drove home and within three hours Gary was down, 103-degree fever, his own nasty case of the flu.
 I was unaffected even though I had also been in the bathroom cleaning up behind him.

 We learned an important lesson that day.
 No matter how well you wash or sanitize, you will still have no defense from those invisible particles floating through the air.